ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 ## Examples

-Because the Jupyter Kernel Gateway service exposes an HTTP- and WebSocket-based API, Spark interactive applications can be written in any language of choice by referencing the API specifications and the [Jupyter Wire Protocol description](https://jupyter-client.readthedocs.io/en/stable/messaging.html).
+Because the Jupyter Kernel Gateway service exposes an HTTP- and WebSocket-based API, Spark interactive applications can be written in any language of your choice by referencing the API specifications and the [Jupyter Wire Protocol description](https://jupyter-client.readthedocs.io/en/stable/messaging.html).

 Refer to the following sample applications written for Node.js and Python 2.